go-vela/site/content/tour/secrets.md

     image: target/vela-kaniko
     # Now lets try something more complicated let's say you want to
     # alias your secret.
 You can do that via source and target syntax
-    # where source is the name and target is the name of the env var.
+    # where source is the new name and target is the name of the env var.
     secrets:
       - source: password
         target: docker_password